 We are engaged in a continual review of opportunities to acquire income generating assets, whether royalty-based or otherwise, or to acquire companies that hold royalty or other income generating assets.
 We currently, and generally at any time, have acquisition opportunities in various stages of active review, including, for example, our engagement of consultants and advisors to analyze particular opportunities, technical, financial and other confidential information, submission of indications of interest and involvement as a bidder in competitive auctions or other processes for the acquisition of income generating assets.
-Many potential acquisition targets do not meet our criteria, and for those that do, we may face significant competition for these acquisitions from other financial investors and enterprises whose cost of capital may be lower than ours.
-Competition for future asset acquisition opportunities.
+Many potential acquisition targets do not meet our criteria, and for those that do, we may face significant competition opportunities in our markets is competitive and we may be forced to increase the price we pay for such assets or face reduced potential acquisition opportunities.
 The success of any future income generating asset acquisitions is based on our ability to make accurate assumptions regarding the valuation, timing and amount of payments, which is highly complex and uncertain.
 The failure of any of these acquisitions to produce anticipated revenues may materially and adversely affect our financial condition and results of operations.

-We have a significant amount of debt including Convertible Subordinated Notes and Non-Recourse Notes that are senior in capital structure and cash flow, respectively, to our common stockholders.
+We have a significant amount of debt including Term Loans, Convertible Subordinated Notes and Convertible Senior Notes that are senior in capital structure and cash flow, respectively, to our common stockholders.
 Satisfying the obligations relating to our debt could adversely affect the amount or timing of distributions to our stockholders.

-As of June 30, 2017, we had approximately \$663.8 million in total debt outstanding, comprised primarily of \$241.0 million in principal that remains outstanding under our convertible subordinated notes, due 2023 (the "2023 Notes") and \$422.8 million in principal that remains outstanding under our non-recourse fixed rate term notes due 2029 (the "2029 Notes") (the 2023 Notes and 2029 Notes hereinafter, the "Notes").
-The 2023 Notes are unsecured debt and are not redeemable by us prior to the maturity date.
+As of September 30, 2017, we had approximately \$683.5 million in total debt outstanding, comprised primarily of, \$250.0 million in principal outstanding on our Term B Loan, \$241.0 million in principal that remains outstanding under our convertible subordinated notes, due 2023 (the "2023 Notes") and \$192.5 million in principal outstanding under our convertible senior notes due 2025 (the "2025 Notes") (the 2023 Notes and 2025 Notes hereinafter, the "Notes").
+The Notes are unsecured debt and are not redeemable by us prior to the maturity date.
 Holders of the Notes may require us to purchase all or any portion of their Notes at 100% of their principal amount, plus any unpaid interest, upon a fundamental change.
 A fundamental change is generally defined to include a merger involving us, an acquisition of a majority of our outstanding common stock, and the change of a majority of our board without the approval of the board.
 In addition, to the extent we pursue and complete a monetization transaction or a transaction that modifies our corporate structure, the structure of such transaction may qualify as a fundamental change under the Notes, which could trigger the put rights of the holders of the Notes, in which case we would be required to use a portion of the net proceeds from such transaction to repurchase any Notes put to us.
-Our 2029 Notes have rights to 40% of all royalty payments received from GSK related to RELVAR®/BREO® ELLIPTA® and ANORO® ELLIPTA® until the notes are paid in full.